NetFlow Guide: Types of Network Flow Analysis

 Using NetFlow offers insight to overcome many common challenges encountered by network operators including:

-This enables various internal organizations such as network operations, engineering, planning, architecture, and security to use NetFlow analysis as a primary source of network intelligence.
+Various internal organizations including network operations, engineering, planning, architecture, and security can use NetFlow analysis as a primary source of network intelligence.
 Consolidated NetFlow traffic analysis can reduce the number of hardware and software technologies needed to manage networks, reduce network administration costs, and enhance cross-organizational collaboration and communications.

 NetFlow analysis is just one part of a comprehensive network monitoring strategy.
 Integrating NetFlow data with other network monitoring tools, such as SNMP, syslog, and performance monitoring solutions, can provide a more holistic view of network performance and health.